mgechev/angular-aop/README.md

 2. Write solid amount of tests
 3. Support of asynchronous advices
 4. More flexible way of defining pointcuts (regexps?)
+5. To put all aspect definitions outside the local scope of the provider for easier testing

 License
 =======